buzzysin-student/cse201920/algorithms/labs/exsheet1.md

    If 10 in O(1) then 0 <= 10 < c \* 1 for all n

-   this implies c = 10
+   This is true when c = 10

    Since c exists, then 10 in O(1)